MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeio.md

 ## -description

-The **AcxCircuitResumeIo** function is used to resume circuit IO after it has been temporarily stopped.
+The **AcxCircuitResumeIo** function is used to resume circuit I/O after it has been temporarily stopped.

 ## -parameters

 ### -param Circuit

-An existing ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -remarks